“It just takes one meticulously trained, disciplined and multi-

 Her rendition of Sexy Lady (Moore) brought down the house…..”

-~Comic Opera Guild; Harold Haugh Light Opera Competition
+~Comic Opera Guild; Harold Haugh Light Opera Competition, 2012

-Kate has performed as a Young Artist with the Santa Fe Opera (2011), Utah Opera (2010-2011), the Opera Theatre of St. Louis (2008), and in the Opera Studio of the A.I.M.S Festival in Graz, Austria (2008).
+Kate has sung professionally with the Santa Fe Opera, the Santa Fe Concert Association, Utah Opera/Utah Symphony, Opera Theatre of St. Louis, and Madison Opera.
+Additionally, she sang as a Stern Fellow in the LA-based Songfest and in the Opera Studio of the A.I.M.S Festival in Graz, Austria.
 Her experiences on the stage range from musical theater to operetta and opera, with a strong background in choral and oratorio literature.

 Kate has been very involved in youth music education through directing youth choirs, teaching voice privately, coordinating and teaching music and drama courses, and performing in a multitude of outreach programs geared toward youth.
 She is a frequent recitalist and has an expansive interest in the varying styles and eras of composition.
 Concerts featuring Kate have spanned Bach and early music festivals to the premieres of newly-composed works.